tethysplatform/tethys/docs/installation.rst

         (tethys) $ _

     The Tethys virtual environment must remain active for the entire installation.
-If you need to logout or close the Terminal in the middle of the installation, you will need to reactivate the virtual environment.
+If you need to logout or close the terminal in the middle of the installation, you will need to reactivate the virtual environment.
 This can be done at anytime by executing the following command (don't forget the dot)::

         . /usr/lib/tethys/bin/activate